mccurdyc/www/content/books/rebel-talent.md

 Gino refers to this as the "curse of knowledge" and is something that we need to acknowledge and remember as we interact with our less-experienced colleagues [p.
 98].

-People in powerful positions, or those who *feel* powerful often act without fear.
+People in powerful positions, or those who *feel* powerful, often act without fear.

 > Whether power is real or simply perceived, it leads us to take more risks, express stronger emotions and views, act based on our natural inclinations and impulses, and ignore situational pressure [p.
 20].

 > ... with age, self-consciousness increases, and so does our desire to make show of expertise [p.
 37].

+### Ask Questions
 Studies show that asking for advices *increases* rather than decreases perceived competence [p.
 54].
 It was suggested that this is because by asking others questions, it is "stroking their egos".

 A culture of curiosity is most effectively established through demonstration by leaders i.e., leaders who ask questions rather than define direction. [p.68] Not only does this help establish a culture of curiosity, it also helps with psychological safety in teams, which is the prerequisite for fearless exploration by team members.

-My current boss is absolutely phenomenal as displaying curiosity.
+My current boss is absolutely phenomenal at displaying curiosity.
 She is always challenging us to think about the state of the world today and what it *could* look like, but more generally, avoiding complacency.
 I honestly don't think you could lead a culture of curiosity more effectively than how she does.